walkerke/tidycensus/README.md

 install.packages("tidycensus")
 ```

-## In version 0.9:
+## In version 0.9.5:

-* `get_acs()` now defaults to the 2013-2017 five-year American Community Survey estimates, or the 2017 1-year estimates if users set `survey = "acs1"`.
+* `get_acs()` now defaults to the 2014-2018 five-year American Community Survey estimates, or the 2018 1-year estimates if users set `survey = "acs1"`.
-* Various improvements and bug fixes.
+* Various improvements and bug fixes (largely thanks to Matt Herman's contributions).

 ## In version 0.8.1: